invividl/recipes-ratings-analysis/README.md

 ### Imputation Strategies

-Only the ratings column contained any missing values, and we decided not to impute the missing values because the graph of the distribution of the average recipe ratings for each missing rating showed the same distribution as the distribution of just the total ratings.
+Only the `rating` column contained any missing values, and we decided not to impute the missing values because the graph of the distribution of the average recipe ratings for each missing rating showed the same distribution as the distribution of just the total ratings.
 This tells us that simply dropping the ratings will not affect the distribution of our dataset, so we can safely do so to avoid any complexities.

 <iframe
   src="assets/avg-rating-nan-hist.html"